 GREECE: Grant Agreement Technical Assistance on the Reform of the Greek Judicial SystemIn connection with the European rescue operations Greece has agreed vis-à-vis the European Institutions to carry out comprehensive reforms (also) in the area of the judicial system.
 Primarily, the reforms are aimed at implementing IT systems for an extensive automation of the processing of cases, developing reliable statistics and reducing the backlog of cases.
 Substantial improvements are also aimed at the areas of mediation (which, so far, has hardly been made use of in Greece) and prison administration.

 As early as in 2014 the Greek justice system chose Austria as its reform partner and asked for support regarding technical assistance.
-The former Federal Ministry of Justice (BMJ), which willingly agreed, instructed CLC to implement the project.
+The Federal Ministry of Justice (BMJ), which willingly agreed, instructed CLC to implement the project.

-The former Federal Ministry of Justice (BMJ) and CLC cooperated closely to develop a customised work schedule in close coordination with the Greek Ministry of Justice, Transparency and Human Rights and the competent bodies of the European Commission with the following main contents:
+The Federal Ministry of Justice (BMJ) and CLC cooperated closely to develop a customised work schedule in close coordination with the Greek Ministry of Justice, Transparency and Human Rights and the competent bodies of the European Commission with the following main contents:

 - use of IT and automation of the processing of cases handled by the courts of law

 - advice on and support in implementing such systems on site

 - preparing a concept for the introduction of an automated order for payment procedure to reduce the workload of the courts of law